SimonScapan/nlp-song-recommendation/README.md

 # Project MURAT - MUsic Recommendation AutomaT

 The project was created in connection with the "Data Science Entwicklungen" Module in the Natural Language Processing (NLP) Lecture in the Data Science course at the Baden-Württemberg Cooperative State University (DHBW) Mannheim.
-An extended documentation is stored as a scientific elaboration as PDF.
+An extended documentation is stored as a [Keynote](Documentation_MURAT.pdf).

-## Getting Started
+## How does it work?

-### Step 1 - Install all dependencys
+### Step 1 - Data generation

+* First of all data is crawled from songtexte.de
+* Data means: Artist, Songtitle and Lyrics
+* The Genre of each Song is crawled directly from google because songtexte.de doesn't has this information
+* Dataframe is available on [OneDrive](https://1drv.ms/u/s!Alb7pfMD-8hrg9IHYF5rvCg25p_ozg?e=xrcst4) cloud

+### Step 2 - Sentiment analysis and recommender system

 TBD

-### Step 2 - Run Software

-TBD

-### Step 3 - Have fun
+### Step 3 - Usage

-TBD
+* go to [our website](https://simonscapan.github.io/nlp-song-recommendation/) and choose your favorite song
+* MURAT will give you 3 suggestions for similar songs

 ## Authors